Brighton Hippodrome: 2006—present: Closure and redevelopment proposals

 Brighton and Hove City Council stated in October 2011 that AMG had met officers from the licensing and planning departments in an attempt to move the situation forward.
 Four months later, Live Nation announced its intention to seek planning permission to convert the building into "one of the city’s main live music venues", at an estimated cost of £9 million.
 By this time the company had spent at least £100,000 on structural and other surveys.
 Nothing came of these plans, though, and in February 2013 another group—Alaska Development Consultants—unveiled an £18 million plan to turn the Hippodrome into an eight-screen cinema.
 Five new shops and a public square would be part of the plans, and the building would be connected to an adjacent shopping arcade.
 Local firm Russ Drage Architects drew up the plans.
 A local and national campaign, preferring the building to be used for live theatre or similar events, protested against the plans; but by January 2014 Alaska Development Consultants' proposals had evolved into a £35 million scheme including a restaurant on a removable floor above the auditorium.
 English Heritage announced their support for these plans in April 2014, and in November 2014 the city council's planning department gave final approval.
 The site, together with the contiguous Dukes Lane shopping street, was immediately put on the market.
 In April 2015, AMG acquired the freehold and offered campaigners a six-month moratorium to develop plans for restoration.
 Work to achieve restoration continues.

 Under the name Mecca Bingo, 52–58 Middle Street, the building was listed at Grade II* on 20 December 1985; such buildings are defined as being "particularly important ... [and] of more than special interest".
 As of February 2001, it was one of 70 Grade II*-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.

+The building is currently under renovation, and it has been confirmed that the Academy Music Group will operate the venue when it reopens, once again as a concert hall, with an increased capacity of 2,300.